Best house plants: how to bring the outside inside

 3. Scindapsus Aurea (Devil’s Ivy)

 The fantastic Scindapsus Aurea goes by many other names such as the formal Epipremnum Aureus, a nickname of Golden Pothos and its most common moniker, Devil’s Ivy – named because it is so hard to kill!
+In addition to these, it’s also known as Devil’s Vine, Ceylon Creeper, Hunter’s Robe, Ivy Arum and Money Plant.
 There are also different varieties of this plant, but this is one of the most popular thanks to its handsome good looks and easygoing nature.

 As mentioned, this Devil’s Ivy is very forgiving.
 You only need to give it some water around every one to two weeks.
 This is a pretty large plant so try watering from the base.
 Pop it in a sink with some cold water for 10 minutes to allow the water to slowly be soaked up.